dhruvguptashorthills/Economics-Q-A-Chatbot-/README.md

 # Economics Q&A Chatbot

 ## Overview

 The **Economics Q&A Chatbot**  is a Retrieval-Augmented Generation (RAG)-based chatbot that provides answers to questions related to economics.
-The system scrapes articles from wikepedia, processes the data into vector embeddings, and utilises Google Gemini(model:gemini-1.5-flash-8b) to generate responses.
+The system scrapes articles from Wikipedia, processes the data into vector embeddings, and utilizes Google Gemini (model: gemini-1.5-flash-8b) to generate responses.

 ## Demo Video

 Watch the demo video to see the Economics Q&A Chatbot in action:

 [https://www.youtube.com/watch?v=qGUM6cORDSw](https://www.youtube.com/watch?v=qGUM6cORDSw)

 ## Project Structure